SoCraTesUK/socrates-uk/details.md

 This is a non-profit gathering and the only fees will be hotel accommodation (including meals & non-alcoholic beverages) and transportation to the venue.
 All attendees, including the organisers, will be paying these fees.

-Eventbrite will be used for registration, with a £100 up-front **non-refundable deposit** required to secure a ticket.
+Eventbrite will be used for registration, with an up-front **non-refundable deposit** required to secure a ticket.

 The final balance, which includes the deposit, will be settled upon checking out of the hotel.